richiet12/movie-listings/README.md

 - The brief asked for checkbox inputs for the genre filter, I have assumed it was ok to use a multi select instead because I felt like it gives a better user experience.
 - The tests are not exhaustive, with more time I would like to have added more tests especially for the util files.
 - I have not included any end to end tests, with more time I would have liked to use cyprus to write tests to simulate real user behaviour.
-- I have kept comments to a minimum and have not added documentation within each file.